Discrimination and Prejudice

 Sometimes there are laws and policies that put a person in a disadvantaged position.
-Such policies apply to every person in that circle (school, workplace or community) but because of some particular characteristic that you have, the law hits you harder than others.
+Such policies apply to every person in that circle (school, workplace, or community) but because of some particular characteristic that you have, the law hits you harder than others.
 If the policymakers can prove that they considered your characteristics and ended up with the policy with the least effect, it can be disqualified as discrimination.

-This is an unwanted, offensive, humiliating and intimidation act directed at you because of your age, disability, gender, race, sexual orientation or religion.
-Harassment can be in the form of gestures, spoken or written words, images or jokes.
+This is an unwanted, offensive, humiliating, and intimidation act directed at you because of your age, disability, gender, race, sexual orientation, or religion.
+Harassment can be in the form of gestures, spoken or written words, images, or jokes.

-This is a kind of harassment, as explained above, but sexual in nature.
+This is a kind of harassment, as explained above, but of sexual nature.
 Sexual harassment incidents often leave you degraded, humiliated, and offended.
 It tends to violate your dignity and makes one feel inferior in many ways.
 This kind of discrimination may also come with threats and promises that make you feel vulnerable.

 This is the unfavorable treatment one receives, often as a reaction to the person’s claim of discrimination, or because the person is supporting someone’s claim of discrimination, or the person’s intentions about something.
 In an office setting, the person can be excluded from many activities as a punishment, until the person decides to leave the job at his own will.